-I’m confused about protein powders.
-Some guys at my gym say that all whey protein is pretty much the same and that doesn’t really matter if I spend $15 for a jug of protein at a discount store, or if I spend $50 for the same sized container at some fancy nutrition store.
-At first, I believed this, but now after using cheap protein for the past 3 months and not seeing any results, besides daily stomach aches, I’m beginning to question whether or not I get more out of a more expensive brand of protein?
+Protein powders confuse me.
+Some guys at my gym say that all whey protein is pretty much the same.
+They I could spend $15 at a discount store or $50 for the same thing at some fancy nutrition store.
+At first, I believed this.
+But after 3 months of no results, I’m beginning to question whether or not I get more out of a more expensive brand of protein?
+Plus, I get daily stomach aches.
 What’s your take on this?

 Bandon, if there was ever a supplement that truly lives up to the statement,“You Get What You Pay For” — it’s protein!